WATER HAUL CASTING

-The water haul is a type of casting often used in windy conditions to increase the velocity behind your cast to enable it to go further and with more accuracy.
+The water haul is a type of haul casting (aka single haul fly casting) often used in windy conditions to increase the velocity behind your cast to enable it to go further and with more accuracy.
 Follow these steps:

 - Allow your back cast to fall onto the water momentarily behind you before making your forward cast and the second haul.